caitheai/Cost-of-Betrayal/MUSIC.md

 12 - The Reaper: Reaper's Pass music before encountering El Charon 13 - Pancho: [Encounter specific theme]
-14 - Terranova: much more late-night vibes than El Puente, town more sleezy 15 - Heart to Heart: [Encounter specific theme]
+14 - Terranova: much more late-night vibes than El Puente, town more sleezy 15 - Late Night: Music for the desert late at night for certain themes in El Puente 16 - Bar Theme 2: Different bar music that'll work both in a bar, and during possible drunk side quests in town 17 - Heart to Heart: [Encounter specific theme]
-16 - Alt Title Theme 1: Alternative Title Theme to be played once the player has a save at Terranova or later, much more musical yet also more sad, piano typing track
+18 - Alt Title Theme 1: Alternative Title Theme to be played once the player has a save at Terranova or later, much more musical yet also more sad, piano typing track
-17 - End Of The Journey: Music for right side of El Cielo Muerto duing outside walking segments 18 - Cuna De Lobos: Music for the final cave area
+19 - End Of The Journey: Music for right side of El Cielo Muerto duing outside walking segments 20 - Cuna De Lobos: Music for the final cave area
-19 - El Coyote: Music for Castro in any conversations relating to him not concering combat 20 - Battle Between Brothers:  [Encounter specific theme] 21 - Betrayal: Very sad sounding track that'll play whenever the past between Carl and Castro comes up 22 - Alt Title Theme 2: Extremely depressing and slowed down version of the title theme 23 - Sit Theme: Want a slow and muted sounding western song to use for the Github Site
+21 - El Coyote: Music for Castro in any conversations relating to him not concering combat 22 - Battle Between Brothers:  [Encounter specific theme] 23 - Betrayal: Very sad sounding track that'll play whenever the past between Carl and Castro comes up 24 - Alt Title Theme 2: Extremely depressing and slowed down version of the title theme 25 - Site Theme: Want a slow and muted sounding western song to use for the Github Site